For Immediate Release

 ECONOMIC FREEDOM CONTRACTS IN MIDDLE EAST AND NORTH AFRICA, INDEX SHOWS

 Egypt, Iran lose ground; Saudi Arabia, four others post modest gains

 WASHINGTON, JAN.
-14, 2014—Economic freedom declined last year in the turmoil-filled Middle East and North Africa, according to the 2014 Index of Economic Freedom, published annually by The Wall Street Journal and The Heritage Foundation.
+14, 2014—Economic freedom declined last year in the turmoil-filled Middle East and North Africa, according to the 2014 Index of Economic Freedom, published annually by The Heritage Foundation.

 The region is plagued by structural and institutional problems, the Index editors note.
 Its unemployment rate, which tops 10 percent, is among the highest in the world, and decades of authoritarianism have concentrated power and resources in the hands of a few.

 “The [region’s] problems will not be solved simply by holding elections with more political parties or allowing freedom of expression,” the editors wrote.
 “Hard institutional reforms that reduce the state’s role in the economy and in peoples’ lives are required.
 Leaders have already fallen, yet regimes and institutions remain and stealthily guard their power.”